 What You Need

-2 cups chicken broth, vegetable broth, water, or other liquid
+2 cups low-sodium chicken broth, vegetable broth, water, or other liquid

-- Prepare the turkey for roasting: Thirty minutes to an hour before roasting, take the turkey out of the fridge.
+- Prepare the turkey for roasting.
+30 minutes to 1 hour before roasting, take the turkey out of the refrigerator.
 Remove any packaging and the bag of giblets (check in the body cavity and in the neck cavity).
-Set the turkey breast-side up on the roasting rack and let it sit while the oven preheats.
+Set the turkey breast-side up on a roasting rack and let it sit while the oven preheats.
 This takes the chill off the meat, which helps the meat cook faster and more evenly.
 It also gives the skin time to dry out, which promotes browning and crisping.
 (Note: Your turkey will likely still feel cool to the touch after sitting at room temperature — that's fine and you can continue on with roasting.)

-- Preheat the oven to 450°F: Position an oven rack in the bottom third of your oven and preheat the oven to 450°F. If you brined your turkey, as we did, no need to do anything now.
+- Preheat the oven to 450°F. Position an oven rack in the bottom third of the oven, remove any racks above it, and heat to 450°F. If you brined your turkey, as we did, no need to do anything now.
 If your turkey is straight out of the package, rub it with some salt and pepper before putting it in the oven.
 We recommend leaving your turkey un-stuffed and un-trussed, both because it's easier and because the turkey will cook more evenly.

-- Add liquid to the roasting pan: When ready to roast, pour two cups of broth or water into the roasting pan.
+- Add liquid to the roasting pan.
+When ready to roast, pour the broth or water into a roasting pan.

-- Place the turkey in the oven and turn down the heat: Place the turkey in the oven and turn down the heat to 350°F. We recommend roasting turkeys breast-side up.
+- Place the turkey in the oven and turn down the heat.
+Place the turkey in the oven and immediately turn down the heat to 350°F. We recommend roasting turkeys breast-side up.
 Some people like starting the turkey breast-side down to shield the breast meat, but the idea of flipping a hot, sputtering turkey is not our idea of a good time.
-Instead, we prefer to simply shield the breast meat with foil toward the end of cooking if it starts getting too browned.

-- Don't forget about the leftovers: One final note!
+- Don't forget about the leftovers.
+One final note!
 Once you've sat down at the table, don't forget about the turkey back on the counter.
-The leftover meat needs to be refrigerated within two hours of cooking, after which the risk of something nasty taking up residence starts to increase exponentially.
+The leftover meat needs to be refrigerated within 2 hours of cooking, after which the risk of something nasty taking up residence starts to increase exponentially.
 Be safe!